fernandrone/linelint/README.md

 ### EndOfFile

-EndOfFileRule checks if the file ends in a newline character, or `\n`.
+The _End of File_ rule checks if the file ends in a newline character, or `\n`.
 You may find this rule useful if you dislike seeing these 🚫 symbols at the end of files on GitHub Pull Requests.

 By default it also checks if it ends strictly in a single newline character.
 This behavior can be disabled by setting the `single-new-line` parameter to `false`.